-- 1. Appointments of Librarians shall be limited to probationary or career positions, and shall be made at the rank of Librarian I, Librarian II, Librarian IV. - 2.
+- three (3) years professional experience or equivalent, and where the LPC has so recommended. - c) If a candidate is hired at the Librarian II rank, the successful completion of their probationary period will result in the Librarian being granted career status. - d) Appointments made at the rank of Librarian III may be career status or probationary.
+Appointments made at the rank of Librarian IV are normally career status.
+LPC recommendation on rank shall be sought for Librarian III or IV appointments. - 2.
 Each new Librarian member shall be appointed by the University on recommendation of the Chief Librarian and the Vice-Provost, Faculty Affairs.
-The appointment will have been recommended to the Chief Librarian and the Vice-Provost, Faculty Affairs by the Library Appointments Committee. - 3.
+The appointment will have been recommended to the Chief Librarian and the Vice-Provost, Faculty Affairs by the Library Appointment Committee. - 3.
 The University has the sole and exclusive authority to determine complement levels. - 4.
-Normally, the minimum qualification for a career stream Librarian member shall be a graduate degree from a program in Library and Information Science accredited or recognized by the American Library Association.
+The minimum qualification for a career stream Librarian member shall be a graduate degree from a program in Library and Information Science accredited or recognized by the American Library Association.